 Coach: Claudio Pistolesi

-Gilles Simon, currently ranked #13 in the world in singles, had this to say about his election.
+Gilles Simon, currently ranked #13 in the world in singles, had this to say about his election in the same ATP release.

 “I have been on the Tour for a long time, and have learned a lot about tournaments and players.
 I have some ideas to share with the other players, and feel it is important for us to work together and make good decisions.
 Tennis is at the top and we want to continue to improve.”